-Get condition name variants
+Get condition name variants conditionNames

+Used to standardize nomeclature for experiments.
 Example: WT is main naming, but a variant is control control will then be renamed to WT a data.table with 2 columns, the main name, and all name variants of the main name in second column as a list.